chaosarium/CMU-Course-Graph/README.md

 `frontend` directory is our web app
 `backend` is not in use
-`dataproc` is where we processed our data
+`dataproc` is where we got and processed our data

 ## Visualize connections between courses